-- 1.1.1 On reviewing and assessing records in preparation of a proposed diversion under delegated powers, it was identified that there is an anomaly affecting how part of Parracombe Footpath No. 2 and its continuation, Challacombe Bridleway No. 3 are recorded on the Definitive Map and Statement. - 1.1.2 This anomaly has been caused by several errors which occurred when the Map and Statement were originally compiled in the 1950s-60s, particularly in relation to previous impacts arising from construction of the former railway line (completed in 1898), and especially the A39 Parracombe Bypass (as built in 1926).
-Of particular relevance are errors relating to: - alignment of Parracombe Footpath No. 2 either side of the A39 Parracombe Bypass; - alignment of Challacombe Bridleway No. 3 on the south side of the A39 Parracombe Bypass; and - status of Parracombe Footpath No. 2 on the southeast side of the A39 Parracombe Bypass.
+- 1.1.1 On examination of County Council records in preparation of a diversion under delegated powers, it was discovered that there was an anomaly affecting how part of Parracombe Footpath No. 2 and its continuation, Challacombe Bridleway No. 3 are recorded on the Definitive Map and Statement. - 1.1.2 The anomaly has been caused by errors which occurred when the Map and Statement were originally compiled in the 1950s-60s, these errors relating to the use of out of date mapping, and not completing a Committee resolution.
+Of particular relevance are impacts arising from construction of the former railway line (completed in 1898), and more especially, the A39 Parracombe Bypass (as built in 1926). - 1.1.3 In respect of Parracombe Footpath No. 2 and Challacombe Bridleway No. 3, the issues are: - alignment of Parracombe Footpath No. 2 either side of the A39 Parracombe Bypass; - alignment of Challacombe Bridleway No. 3 on the south side of the A39 Parracombe Bypass; and - status of Parracombe Footpath No. 2 on the southeast side of the A39 Parracombe Bypass.